-- 1. Donations and Cash Transfers fund the reserve for the creation of RICCs tokens. - 2.
+- 1. Donations and Cash Transfers fund liquidity pools for the conversion of RICCs tokens. - 2.
 RICCs tokens leverage the sustainability fund based on the growth of that fund through investment and stable token interest rates. - 3.
 Local communities are trained and empowered to ensure buy-in and understanding and RICCs are distributed for local barter trade among regional communities. - 4.
 Local circulation of RICCs enables economic development and refugee integration and gives evidence for who should receive additional cash transfers. - 5.
 Grassroots Economics Foundation as well as local third parties facilitate conversion of RICCs to national currencies for KYC'ed users. - 6.
-Continuous incentives keep circulation flowing even when aid reserves are diminished.
-Note that the stability fund can be refilled by anyone.
+Continuous incentives keep circulation flowing even when liquidity pools are diminished.
+Note that the stability fund / liquidity pool can be refilled by anyone.